-This response, formulated by the Our Tottenham Planning Policy Working Group and Local Economy Working Group, is based on the principles embedded in the Community Charter for Tottenham agreed by the Our Tottenham network at our first Community Conference on 6 April 2013 (available here: http://ourtottenham.wordpress.com/community-charter/).
-This was followed up by two more Community conferences in February and October 2014.
+This response, formulated by the Our Tottenham Planning Policy Working Group, is based on the principles embedded in the Community Charter for Tottenham agreed by the Our Tottenham network at our first Community Conference on 6 April 2013 (available here: http://ourtottenham.wordpress.com/community-charter/) and updated in October 2014 following our third Community Conference.
 All the materials produced by the Our Tottenham network are available on our website.